toubkal winter sun rising over a ridgeline

 Food & drink

-During your trek you will be accompanied by a cook who will prepare all of your meals.
-At breakfast there is tea, coffee and hot chocolate, bread, jam, cheese, Nutella and sometimes a local speciality.
-A typical lunch will be a salad with fresh vegetables, corn, boiled eggs, tuna and rice or pasta served alongside a traditional curried dish, such as dahl or a tagine.
+During your trek your Berber mule drivers will prepare all of your meals.
+At breakfast there is jam, bread, cookies, fruit, juice, butter, tea, coffee and sometimes a local speciality.
+A typical lunch will be a salad with fresh vegetables, corn, boiled eggs, tuna and rice or pasta served alongside a traditional curried dish, such as lentil dahl or a tagine.

 Evening meals will always be made up of delicious Moroccan cuisine prepared with locally sourced ingredients.
 There will normally be a soup starter followed by a tagine or stew with salad, couscous or pasta and bread.
 We can provide vegetarian, vegan or gluten free meals on request.
 If you have special dietary requirements please let us know when booking your trip.